-Wild assign Panel
+Wild assign panel

-Each wild assign panel consists of 24 identical control cells and a row of button cells.
+Each wild assign panel consists of 24 identical dual rotary control cells and a row of 8 identical quad button control cells.

-The bottom row, or wild assign row, is generally used to control the operation of the "fader wild" control cells above.
+The bottom row of the wild assign panel is used to provide additional switch controls for the assigned channel or page selection for the "rotary" control cells above.